 Risk is unavoidable.
 How you choose to react to it can make all the difference.

-The current combination of sudden, geopolitical upheaval and ongoing effects of the COVID crisis are only adding complexity to today’s "perfect storm" of low interest rates, record inflation – at a 40-year high1 and ongoing market uncertainty.
+The current combination of sudden, geopolitical upheaval and ongoing effects of the COVID crisis are only adding complexity to today’s "perfect storm" of changing interest rates, record inflation – at a 40-year high1 and ongoing market uncertainty.
 Together, these factors are presenting significant difficulties for investors attempting to allocate the fixed-income portion of their retirement strategy.

 Are bond values currently on thin ice?

 This short video helps you understand the relationship between interest rates — which are currently rising — and bond values.
 What’s riskier?
 Ice skating in spring or ignoring this relationship between bond values and interest rates?
 Watch this video to find out!

 Can you afford to ignore inflation?

 This short, animated video helps illustrate the effects of inflation on the things you can’t live without in retirement—like grocery shopping.
 What’s riskier?
 Swimming with sharks or ignoring the effects of inflation on your retirement planning?
 Watch this video to find out!